 - Reduce oven temperature to 350 F degrees.
 Allow the pie shell to cool while you prepare the filling.

 - Melt the butter in the microwave or in a saucepan.
 Allow to cool slightly but not solidify.
 Whisk together the cooled melted butter, corn syrup, brown sugar, and salt until well combined and frothy.
 Add the eggs and vanilla.
 Whisk until combined.
-Stir in 1 cup of chopped pecans.1 cup dark corn syrup, ½ cup brown sugar, 4 tablespoon unsalted butter, ¾ teaspoon salt, 4 eggs, 1 teaspoon vanilla extract, 2 cups pecan halves
+Stir in 1 cup of chopped pecans.1 cup dark corn syrup, ½ cup brown sugar, 4 Tablespoon unsalted butter, ¾ teaspoon salt, 4 eggs, 1 teaspoon vanilla extract, 2 cups pecan halves

 - Pour filling into the pie shell then arrange the remaining pecans on the surface.